cjhnbls/pipelinedb-doc-cn/stats.rst

 PipelineDB includes a number of statistics-gathering views that provide insight into how the system is behaving.
 Statistics can be broken down by process, continuous view, stream, or viewed globally across the entire installation.

-Each statistics view's schema is as follows:
+Each statistics view is described below.

 pipeline_proc_stats
 ----------------------

+Statistics broken down by worker and combiner processes.
+These statistics only last for the duration of the underlying processes.

 .. code-block:: pipeline